rngchan/sun-moon-rng/README.md

 It's not cheating if we are using nothing but the game itself to determine what will come out of eggs.
 No hacking of your system/game are required, all you need is your copy of the game.
 If you still think it's cheating, you can stop reading now, I guess.

+You can check out a sample of what you get by running the script if you look at file `results_sample.txt`.
+It lists the first 40 eggs that can be obtained by advancing the RNG seed one by one, detailing IVs, ability, etc.

 ## How/Where do I start?

 Here is a checklist of things you will need to make full use of this trick: